 Workplaces producing excessive noise (either sudden or continuous) can injure workers and even lead to permanent hearing damage.
 In order to reduce the hazard, engineering controls, new work procedures, and administrative controls should all be considered.
-If there is no way to eliminate the dangerous of levels of noise in the facility, employer will need to provide the right hearing protection for workers.
+If there is no way to eliminate the dangerous of levels of noise in the facility, employers will need to provide the right hearing protection for workers.

 Before purchasing hearing protection, it is important to assess the needs of the workplace.
 The loudness if the noise will need to be measured in decimals and it should be determined just how long employees are exposed to the noise.
 Do different work areas have different noise levels?
 Is the noise coming from one or multiple sources?
-These are all factors that will contribute to the decision of what protection to buy.
+These are all factors that will contribute to the decision of what hearing protection to buy.